 Click on Start Tracing and the tool will immediately start collecting data.
 Now you should reproduce the steps that lead to the problem you have.

-You can configure the tool to check for updates and you can set the location were Receiver diagnostic logs are stored as well as the Trace level and the Log size.
-If you want you can even configure the Event logs (System and Application) and the amount of days that should be collected.
+You can configure the tool to check for updates and you can set the location where Receiver diagnostic logs are stored as well as the Trace level and the Log size.
+If you want you can even configure the Event logs (System and Application) and the number of days that should be collected.

-The lazy one´s can upload the files to Citrix Inside Services (CIS), were the collected files will be analyzed automatically.
-In my tests the feedback I got from CIS left room for improvements.
-Check the logfiles on your own to find specific hints for problems you might have.
+The lazy ones can upload the files to Citrix Inside Services (CIS), where the collected files will be analyzed automatically.
+In my tests, the feedback I got from CIS left room for improvement.
+Check the log files on your own to find specific hints for problems you might have.

 CDFControl is an event tracing controller/consumer, geared towards capturing Citrix Diagnostic Facility (CDF) trace messages that are output from the various Citrix tracing providers.

-After the trace you are able to filter for Modules, Functions or for example Errors.
-The next screenshot set to trace Deliver Controller Services shows us very quick that the database server is unavailable.
-This should tell you to call the database guys and tell your boss you´re not guilty ;-)
+After the trace, you are able to filter for Modules, Functions, or for example Errors.
+The next screenshot set to trace Deliver Controller Services shows us very quickly that the database server is unavailable.
+This should tell you to call the database guys and tell your boss you´re not guilty 😉

 CDF Control is an advanced troubleshooting tool with a lot of potential to resolve errors.